csc-training/summerschool/mpi/message-chain/README.md

    (e.g. 2, 4, 8, 16, ...), and pay attention especially to rank 0.
    Can you explain the behaviour?

-3. Use the status parameter to find out how much data was received, and print out this piece of information for all receivers.
+3. Bonus: Use the status parameter to find out how much data was received, and print out this piece of information for all receivers.

 ### Message chain with sendrecv

-4. Use combined `MPI_Sendrecv` instead of individual `MPI_Send`s or
+4. Modify your program to use combined `MPI_Sendrecv` instead of individual `MPI_Send`s or `MPI_Recv`s.
+Keep a copy of the other version for comparison purposes.
-   `MPI_Recv`s.

    Investigate again the timings with different numbers of MPI tasks (e.g. 2, 4, 8, 16, ...).
 Compare the results to the implementation with individual `MPI_Send`s or `MPI_Recv`s and pay attention especially to rank 0.
+   You should see significantly lower wait times for rank 0 in the `MPI_Sendrecv` version.
-   Can you explain the behaviour?
+   Can you explain why?